Story about the cheated giants

 Some people are just weird.
 Judge yourselves: several years ago everyone could enter the mound in the summer by asking the keys in the local store.
 One day somebody misused this great opportunity and sprayed on one of the decorated stones: LED ZEPPELIN, thus at once damaging a timeless monument of history and in a way – defaming a great musical act.

-Now the passage grave is available only in the presence of guide.
-People can not be trusted.
+Now the passage grave is available only in the presence of a guide.
+People cannot be trusted.

 - Barclodiad y Gawres, Megalithic.
 Accessed in the 21st April 2011